The Author

 Her A Kind Man shows once again Hill’s keen insights into the psychology of family relationships, particularly those families whose protagonists are perhaps remote from and ill at ease with society.
 While an author’s life does not necessarily find reflection in an artist’s work, it is true that Susan Hill’s own experience of loss finds echoes not only in A Kind Man but in her other works of fiction.

-Photograph: Ben Gravile
+Photograph: Ben Graville